-Check the individual Distances on Google Maps & look up the Driving Time
+4. Check the individual Distances on Google Maps & look up the Driving Time

-This will help you schedule your trip and make it a lot easier to know how much time you have for exploration.
+Doing this helps you schedule your trip and make it a lot easier to know how much time you have for exploration.

-Check your Route can be driven with your (Rental) Car
+5. Check your Route can be driven with your (Rental) Car

-Determine the Length of your Road Trip
+6. Determine the Length of your Road Trip

+6.1.
 Plan how long you will be at each of your Stops

+6.2.
 Schedule a Relaxation Day

-Plan at least one day where you don’t plan anything or schedule a two night stay at one location per week.
-Otherwise the constant driving might stress and exhaust you.
+Plan at least one day where you don’t plan anything or schedule a two-night stay at one location per week.
+Otherwise, the constant driving might stress and exhaust you.
 Taking a rest will allow you to enjoy the things you do so much more!